 Start by designing your automated process using BPMN.
 This guide introduces you to the palette and a few BPMN symbols in Web Modeler.

-To create a BPMN diagram, navigate to Web Modeler via the Modeler tab, and click New project.
+To create a BPMN diagram, navigate to Web Modeler via the square-shaped icon in the top left corner of the page.
+Click Modeler, and then click New project.

-Name your project and select New > BPMN Diagram > + Create blank.
+Name your project and select Create new file > BPMN Diagram.

 Give your model a descriptive name and id.
 On the right side of the page, expand the General section of the properties panel to find the name and id fields.
 For this guide, we'll use